jepugs/emul8/README.md

 -------------

 The emulator should be compatible with pretty much any standard CHIP-8 program.
-Some examples of incompatible programs are
+Some incompatibilities (and some potential solutions) are

+- According to most specifications found on the net, out-of-bounds pixels are supposed to be wrapped around the display. emul8 follows this behavior by default.
+However, some emulators do not respect this, and simply ignore out-of-bounds pixels.
+Unfortunately, some programs do not work with pixel wrapping.
+The `--no-wrap` option disables pixel wrapping in emul8, allowing these programs to work.

 - Some seemingly-normal CHIP-8 programs actually start execution at address 0x600 instead of the original 0x200.
-Support for these programs will probably be added in the future.
+You can fool around with the `-a` and `-l` options to try to get these to work.
+See `emul8 --help` for more information.

-- SuperChip8 and MegaChip8 are later platforms that are backwards-compatible with the original CHIP-8. emul8 does not support these platforms at this time.
+- SuperChip8 and MegaChip8 are later platforms that are backwards-compatible with the original CHIP-8. emul8 does not support these platforms.

 - The emulator does not support sound at the moment.
-This is because audio output in Haskell is a pain in the butt.
+This is because audio output in Haskell is a nightmare.
 This will probably be fixed eventually.

 - CHIP-8 does not have a standard rate of instruction execution. emul8 executes instructions at a rate of 840 Hz.
 This speed seems to work well with most programs.
-Some CHIP-8 programs, however, work better at different clock speeds.
-At some point, a flag will be added to allow different speeds.
+Some CHIP-8 programs, however, work better at different speeds.
+Different speeds can be selected with the `-s` option.
+Note: instruction speed and timer speed are different.
+The timer speed is always 60 Hz.

 License